just-a-miner/moreepochs/README.md

-You should use AMD video driver 20.5.1 or newer (most tests were done on driver 20.12.1), because older drivers can't allocate 4+ GB video buffer in single chunk and that will prevent the miner from creating 4+ GB DAG.
+You should use AMD video driver 20.5.1 or newer (most tests were done on driver 20.12.1), because older drivers can't allocate 4+ GB video buffer as single piece and that will prevent the miner from creating 4+ GB DAG.

 Issues: